 Our Disadvantaged Strategy is informed by evidence and makes use of approaches recommended as a result of extensive research, for example the work of the Education Endowment Foundation.
 High quality teaching and a deep layer of pastoral support form our ‘universal offer’ for all students; a key factor in achieving this is a relentless drive to improve the quality of learning in the classroom and ensuring that high quality, targeted interventions support students where this is not sufficient to close achievement gaps.
 Through targeted additional support strategies, it is expected our Disadvantaged students will be able to:

 - Improve their levels of attainment and progress

-- close attainment gaps relative to national and in school avergaes
+- Close attainment gaps relative to national and in school averages

 Internal Monitoring and Evaluation

 The benefits of early identification are widely recognised; identifying need at the earliest point and then by providing good interventions, long term outcomes for a child are improved.
 Personalised programmes and appropriate evidence-based interventions are put in place.
 These are provided as a graduated approach, which includes regular reviews of the progress made and adaptations to the support provided as required.
 Further strategies are developed in light of the student’s progress and development.
 Formal monitoring and evaluation of whole school strategies are analysed half-termly and reports produced for the Governing Body on a termly basis.